jacobtomlinson/carte-noire/_posts/2015-10-22-updating-ruby.md

 BUILD FAILED (Ubuntu 12.04 using ruby-build 20141225-1-g45b75ed)
 </code>

 This was not good.
 Clearly, I was doing something wrong.
 More searching led me to [instructions](https://gorails.com/setup/ubuntu/13.04) on how to install Ruby in three different ways.
 I could use either rbenv, rvm, or download it from source.
-I already knew about rbenv. [rvm](https:rvm.io), as it turns out, is a Ruby version manager that an alternative to rbenv.
+I already knew about rbenv. [rvm](https:rvm.io), as it turns out, is a Ruby version manager that's an alternative to rbenv.
 I knew that I already have rbenv on my machine, but could it be that there is a problem with rbenv?
 Re-instaling rbenv can't hurt, can it?

 At this point, I went ahead and followed instructions for installing Ruby 2.2.3 with rbenv.
 This time, the installation process started with a message "Installing Ruby 2.2.3...", which was even more encouraging.
 But, after another 20 minutes, I got
 <code>